Hollow Mountain in the Grampians National Park.

 Where is it: East Gippsland, a four-hour drive from Melbourne.

 The cave: The Buchan Caves are a set of limestone caves on Krauatungalung Country that have to be seen to be believed.
-The caves are a significant cultural site for the Gunaikurnai Traditional Owners and researchers have dated the caves back to the Devonian period (300-400 million years ago) when they were formed by underground rivers cutting through layers and layers of limestone rock.
-Visitors can get up close and personal with the calcite-rimmed pools of Royal Cave and the incredible stalactites and stalagmites of Fairy Cave, which make up the Buchan Caves Reserve.
-Guided tours are conducted daily, with all caves fitted with walkways and lighting for easy (wheelchair) access.
+They are a significant cultural site for the Gunaikurnai Traditional Owners and researchers have dated the caves back to the Devonian period (300-400 million years ago) when they were formed by underground rivers cutting through layers and layers of limestone rock.
+Visitors can get up close with the calcite-rimmed pools of Royal Cave and the incredible stalactites and stalagmites of Fairy Cave, which make up the Buchan Caves Reserve.
+Guided tours are conducted daily, with all caves fitted with walkways and lighting for easy wheelchair access.

-While in the area: The Spring Creek Walk in the reserve is a great way to see limestone and volcanic rock without having to go underground, keep a lookout for echidnas, lyrebirds and wallabies on this trail.
+While in the area: Spring Creek Walk is a great way to see limestone and volcanic rock without having to go underground.
+Keep an eye out for echidnas, lyrebirds and wallabies on this trail.

 Where is it: In the north part of Grampians National Park, a three-hour drive from Melbourne.